 In addition, for most of the species listed at the state level - despite their critical imperilment - the state has not provided any discussion of needed conservation measures.
-For the taxa accounts which include conservation measures, descriptions of these measures are generally far too vague to provide adequate guidance for species conservation.
+For the taxa accounts which include conservation measures, descriptions of these measures are generally far too vague to provide adequate guidance for species conservation

 Under the Bush Administration, the federal endangered species program is faltering.
-President George W. Bush has made his mark as the only president under whom not one taxa has been listed on the initiative of the administration.
+President George W. Bush has made his mark as the only president under whom not one taxon has been listed on the initiative of the administration.
 All listings under George W. Bush have occurred as the result of court-orders.
-A mere 31 species have been listed since George W. Bush has been in office, the lowest under any president since the Endangered Species Act was passed.
+Only 7-8 species have been listed since George W. Bush has been in office, the lowest under any president since the Endangered Species Act was passed.
+Contrast this with an average of 65 species per year under Bill Clinton and 59 species per year under George H.W.
+Bush.